Offline reader

 An offline reader (sometimes called an offline browser or offline navigator) is computer software that downloads e-mail, newsgroup posts or web pages, making them available when the computer is offline: not connected to a server.
-(Note: This includes the user not being connected to a dialup server, not having Internet access and a server on the Internet that is unavailable.)
+(Note: This includes the user not being connected to a dial-up server, not having Internet access and a server on the Internet that is unavailable.)
 Offline readers are useful for portable computers and dial-up access.

 Variations

 Website-mirroring software

 Website mirroring software is software that allows for the download of a copy of an entire website to the local hard disk for offline browsing.
 In effect, the downloaded copy serves as a mirror of the original site.
 Web crawler software such as Wget can be used to generate a site mirror.